 How to Know When a Headache Is Actually a Stroke

-Many stroke survivors live with anxiety about having another stroke.
-This means that the onset of a headache can make stroke survivors worried that it’s a sign of another stroke.
+Many stroke survivors are anxious about the possibility of having another stroke.
+The onset of a headache may make stroke survivors worry it’s a sign of another stroke.

 If a headache comes suddenly, with or without other stroke-related symptoms, you should seek immediate medical attention.